Game of Attrition CD

 |

-Arlene Sierra, Volume 5 A new addition to the critically-acclaimed Bridge Records portrait series, Arlene Sierra Volume 5 will focus on the composer's latest symphonic works. |
+Insects in Amber - Arlene Sierra, Volume 6 A new chamber addition to the Bridge Records portrait series, Arlene Sierra Volume 6 will focus on the composer's music for string quartet and other chamber ensembles. |

 |